-Circulating Tumor DNA (Liquid Biopsy) and Circulating Tumor Cells
+Circulating Tumor DNA Multi-Panel Testing and Circulating Tumor Cells (Liquid Biopsy)

-Detection and quantification of circulating tumor cells and circulating tumor DNA (liquid biopsy) in the management of individuals with any type of cancer or for assessing the risk of cancer is considered investigational.
+Detection and quantification of circulating tumor cells (liquid biopsy, e.g., CellSearch®) for risk assessment or to guide the management of cancer is considered investigational.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.